MarcoPoloResearchLab/prompts/NOTES.md

 9. Optional: update the code examples in case the changes warrant updated code examples
 10. Mark an issue as done ([X])in the NOTES.md after the issue is fixed: New and existing tests are passing without regressions
 11. Commit and push the changes to the remote branch.
-12. Repeat till all issues are fixed, and commits are stacked up (one starts from another).
+12. Repeat till all issues are fixed, and commits abd branches are stacked up (one starts from another).

 Do not work on all issues at once.
 Work at one issue at a time sequntially.